Wait! Before you CALL or EMAIL, read the FAQ!

 Can I buy just the schematic for your upgrade kits?

-No. We do not sell the schematics on their own.
-We pick the parts to get you the best performance for your money, and some parts you may be interested in using may be more of a lateral movement than an upgrade.
+We do not sell the schematics on their own.
+We supply the parts to get you the best performance for your money, and some parts you may be interested in using may be more of a lateral movement than an upgrade.
 There may be some cases where you would be getting more performance, but in most cases they are just “different” rather than better.

 Will a kit for one speaker be compatible with other speakers from the same brand or product line?